Course Repeat Policy

 - Grade exclusions cannot be applied to courses in which the student was found to have committed academic misconduct.

 Grade exclusions can be applied via a self-service tool in MyPack Portal.
-Students can learn how to apply Grade Exclusions by viewing a tutorial online.
+Students can learn more about Grade Exclusions by visiting the Student Services Center website.